Material Issue Method

 Issued catch weight = (20 * 2) + 10 = 50 kg

-In this scenario we need to convert the received catch weight to the material catch weight.
-For the material the product catch weight u/m needs to be added as an alternate u/m.
+In this scenario, we must convert the received catch weight to the material catch weight.
+For the material, the product catch weight u/m must be added as an alternate u/m.

 A product with basic unit "BOX", catch weight unit kg.
 1 Box = 10 kg